 Germany, Argentina, Portugal, Spain exited early.
 Because of the upsets it may seem that the two best teams are not the ones who meet in the final.
 Some might say Brazil vs Belgium or Belgium vs France were the best teams.
 One thing you can be sure of is that the two finalists have beaten some very tough teams and had that all important element of luck on their side.

 Home town Russians were a surprise as they weren't expected to get out of group play.

-Some (me) would say the final should have been the match between France and Belgium, but seeding is very complex and to be honest if you shake up the dice a little differently you might get an entirely different result that.
-There is a time constraint.
+Some (me) would say the final should have been the match between France and Belgium, but seeding is very complex and to be honest if you shake up the dice a little differently you might get an entirely different result.
+There is a time constraint that dictates the format.

 France showed whey they deserved to win but Croatia put up a great display.
 Their first goal in the final was one of the best.

 There is an awful lot to take in so I welcome any comments from those who saw something different.